 FIXED (ROOFTOP) SOLAR

-- Complex installation, usually done professionally
+- Complex and expensive installation, usually done professionally

 - Holes drilled in your Airstream